R-YaTian/R-YaTian.github.io/_pages/en_US/flashcard.md

 - [Buy on r43ds.org](https://www.r43ds.org/products/Acekard-2i-For-DSi.html)
 - [Buy on digitopz.com](http://www.digitopz.com/buy-acekard-2i-for-dsldsi-with-free-shipping-p-25.html)

-### Firmware Upgrade instructions
+- 固件升级说明

-If you use a DS Lite, copy and run `dsl.nds`.
+- If you use a DS Lite, copy and run `dsl.nds`.
-If you use a DSi under 1.4, copy and run `dsi.nds`.
+- If you use a DSi under 1.4, copy and run `dsi.nds`.

 ## CycloDS (i)Evolution
 - [Official website](http://www.cyclopsds.com) (discontinued)